Skip to content

 Check out The PowerShell Podcast: a weekly exploration of tips and tricks to help you step up your PowerShell game.

-Deploying a PowerShell script using PDQ Deploy is as simple as creating a package and then deploying it.
+You can deploy desktop shortcuts at scale by packaging your PowerShell script in PDQ Deploy and running it on target machines.
 If you feel spoiled by our Package Library, don't fret — creating custom packages is a piece of cake!

 We even have a step-by-step video on how to do this if you prefer that format instead.